-- 881. Nebraska Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein. - 882.
-Syngenta owed a duty of at least reasonable care to its stakeholders, including Nebraska Plaintiffs, in the timing, scope, and terms under which it commercialized MIR162. - 883.
+- 1149.
+Missouri Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein. - 1150.
+Syngenta owed a duty of at least reasonable care to its stakeholders, including Missouri Plaintiffs, in the timing, scope, and terms under which it commercialized MIR162. - 1151.
 Syngenta breached its duty by acts and omissions including but not limited to: - a.
 Prematurely commercializing Viptera and/or Duracade on a widespread basis without reasonable or adequate safeguards; - b.
 Instituting a careless and ineffective stewardship program; - c.
 Failing to enforce or effectively monitor its stewardship program; - d.
-Selling Viptera and/or Duracade to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability, and/or competence to effectively isolate or channel those products; - e.
-Failing to adequately warn and instruct farmers on the dangers of contamination by MIR162 and at least the substantial risks that growing Viptera and/or Duracade would lead to loss of the Chinese market;
+Selling Viptera and/or Duracade to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability, and /or competence to effectively isolate or channel those products; - e.
+Failing to adequately warn and instruct farmers on the dangers of contamination by MIR162 and at least the substantial risks that growing Viptera and/or Duracade would lead to loss of the Chinese market; - f.

-- f.
 Distributing misleading information about the importance of the Chinese market; and - g.
-Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 884.
-Syngenta's negligence is a direct and proximate cause of the injuries and damages sustained by Nebraska Plaintiffs, including but not limited to damaged corn crops and reduced corn prices due to the inability to sell corn to the Chinese market. - 885.
-Nebraska Plaintiffs are thus entitled to an award of compensatory damages and preand post-judgment interest.
+Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 1152.
+Syngenta's negligence is a direct and proximate cause of the injuries and damages sustained by Missouri Plaintiffs.
+These damages include but are not limited to damaged corn crops and reduced corn prices based on the inability to sell corn to the Chinese market.